Suspense builds at border over future of US asylum rules

 Migrants have been denied rights to seek asylum under U.S. and international law 2.5 million times since March 2020 on grounds of preventing the spread of COVID-19 under a public-health rule called Title 42.

-The decision on what comes next is going down to the wire, as pressure builds in communities along both sides of the southwestern U.S. border.
+With the decision on what comes next going down to the wire, pressure is building in communities along both sides of the U.S-Mexico border.

 “We will continue to be prepared for whatever is coming through,” Leeser said.

+Texas said Monday that it was sending 400 National Guard personnel to El Paso, after city officials declared a state of emergency.
+Leeser said the declaration was aimed largely at protecting vulnerable migrants, while the deployment included forces used to “repel and turn-back illegal immigrants,” according to a Texas National Guard statement.

+A flashing signed warned motorists to “watch for unexpected pedestrians" on a highway that extends along the fenced-off border, near three bridges that connect El Paso with Mexico.

-At a church-affiliated shelter a few blocks from the border, migrants including women and children lined up in the early afternoon Monday in hopes of securing a bed for the night, accepting donations of food from a succession of cars bearing gifts.
-Police and municipal garbage workers arrived to removed abandoned blankets and discarded possessions.
+At a church-affiliated shelter a few blocks from the border, migrants including children lined up early afternoon Monday in hopes of securing a bed for the night, accepting donations of food from a succession of cars bearing gifts.
+Police and municipal garbage workers arrived to remove abandoned blankets and discarded possessions.

+The Rev. Michael Gallagher, a priest at Sacred Heart Church in downtown El Paso, said local faith leaders have been trying to pool resources and open up empty space.
+On Tuesday, a gym at the church gave shelter to 200 migrants — mostly women and children.

 “I have to stop here until I can get a ticket” out, he said.

-El Paso residents Roberto Lujan and Daniela Centeno handed out fruit, Hostess cakes, soda and chips to throngs at a street corner.
+El Paso residents Roberto Lujan and Daniela Centeno handed out fruit, Hostess cakes, soda and chips at a street corner.

 “I have to do it,” said Lujan, a 39-year-old construction worker.
 “I have kids and I know the struggle.”

-Conservative-leaning states have argued that lifting Title 42 will lead to a surge of migrants into their states and take a toll on government services like health care or law enforcement.
-They also charge that the federal government has no plan to deal with an increase in migrants — while in Washington, Republicans are set to take control of the House and make immigration a key issue.
+Conservative-leaning states have argued that the federal government has no plan to deal with an increase in migrants — while in Washington, Republicans are set to take control of the House and make immigration a key issue.

-Biden administration officials said they have marshaled more resources to the southern border in preparation for the end of Title 42.
-That includes more border patrol processing coordinators, more surveillance and increased security at ports of entry.
+Biden administration officials said they have marshaled more resources to the border in preparation for the end of Title 42.
+That includes more Border Patrol processing coordinators, more surveillance and increased security at ports of entry.

 About 23,000 agents are currently deployed to the southern border, according to the White House.

-Catholic bishop of El Paso, Mark Seitz, expressed concern Monday that the stay would keep migrants who have no choice but to flee their home from even making the case for protection in the U.S., after years of pent-up need.
+The Roman Catholic bishop of El Paso, Mark Seitz, expressed concern that the stay would keep migrants who had to flee their homes from even making a case for protection in the U.S., after years of pent-up need.

 “What happens now with all those on their way?” he said.